OpenZeppelin/cairo-contracts/README.md

 > ⚠️ Warning! ⚠️
 <br>
-Installing directly through GitHub may contain incomplete or breaking implementations.
+Installing directly the `main` branch may contain incomplete or breaking implementations, download [official releases](https://github.com/OpenZeppelin/cairo-contracts/releases/) only.
-While we aim not to introduce such changes, we still strongly recommend installing through [official releases](https://github.com/OpenZeppelin/cairo-contracts/releases/).

 ### Use a basic preset